Guidelines and guardrails

 It can be patronizing, condescending, and self-deprecating.

 When I’m brought into a team there are two things that often happen:

 - I ask if the team wants more of a laid back professor or a war-torn drill instructor.

 The change I usually try to introduce revolves around “The Daily” and is based on what I’ve observed and discussed with the team for about a week.
 I want to know the individuals on the team and the interactions they want to have.
 From there we can start figuring out processes and tools to help us get there.
-I try to make the change small enough that I think the team can absorb it almost instantly.
+I try to make the change small enough I think the team can absorb it almost instantly.

 Later we talked about it.